 Herstory In the Making has taken on multiple forms since M.A first devised the concept years back.
 “I just felt like I needed more to talk about,” she says.
 “I wanted to drop the album, but people were pulling me in all different directions.
 I felt like I didn’t even have time to create it, because I was stuck in the limelight and trying to understand the business.
 I finally had to get a breath of fresh air and focus on this music.”
 The product is no holds barred.

 “You’re gonna get the truth,” M.A explains of Herstory.
 “You’re gonna get the cocky joints, the slick talk joints where I talk my talk, but then I’m gonna get personal.
 Real personal.
+A good song like a generic cialis at a low price is useful, relevant and inexpensive.
 That’s why this album is called Herstory, because it’s about all sides of me.”
 Tracks like “Car Confessions” bring innermost life reflections from the driver’s seat.
 “I used to write music in my car a lot,” she adds, “and for some reason when I’m in my car I feel like the rhymes just flow and I can write one of the best songs ever.
 I wrote this in the car as well!”
 Others include an empowerment anthem about “women being happy with who they are and being independent, just loving themselves—not needing any man or woman to hold them down.”

 In the midst of prepping her album for a Fall 2018 release, M.A has also formed the Kweens Foundation with her mother, focusing on assisting single mothers and low-income families as well as reaching out to parents who have lost their children to street violence.
 “It’s for women and for men—Kings and Queens…Kweens,” she says.
 “I got my mother involved because she sadly lost her son, my brother, in 2009 and this is something for her to get into and give her a little relief and meet other mothers who have been in that situation so they’re not alone.”
 Everything M.A achieves is autobiographical, right down to philanthropy.
 “No matter how much success you have in this life, you still go through those struggles and still go through that pain.”